Dogru-Isim/Esagila-C2/README.md

 # Esagila-C2
 C2 framework for school project

+NOTES:
-Not yet usable\
+  not yet usable\
-Not yet secure
+  not yet secure\
+  mingw compiler\